 - Engage in a planned sequence of field experiences and clinical practice under the supervision of experienced and highly qualified mathematics teachers.

-Graduates of the Bachelor of Education degree with a concentration in Middle-Level General Science will be able to:
+Graduates of the Bachelor of Education degree with a concentration in Middle-Level General Science or Biology will be able to:

 - Understand and articulate the knowledge and practices of contemporary science and engineering.